Isnor/formulatel/readme.md

 ## Overview
 I like playing the F1 simarcade games and I like OpenTelemetry.
 I thought it would be a fairly painless lift to read the telemetry data because the [spec](https://answers.ea.com/t5/General-Discussion/F1-23-UDP-Specification/m-p/12633159?attachment-id=704910) is publicly available, convert that to metrics with OpenTelemetry and chart them with Grafana.
 Then I thought it might be helpful to convert the data into protocol buffers so that others could easily make their own racing telemetry applications.

-Right now, I'm learning about opentelemetry and initially thought I would write some kind of service that OT captured the metrics for, but after some reading it looks like I may just want to write a collector receiver.
+Right now, I'm learning about opentelemetry and initially thought I would write some kind of service that OT captured the metrics for, but after some reading it looks like I may just want to write a collector distribution.

 ## Problems